About Larimore

 Criminal Records

-The criminal records system in Grand Forks County encompasses felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Grand Forks County covers felony, misdemeanor, traffic violations, and the sex offender registry.
 The Grand Forks County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the North Dakota Open Records Statute.
-Residents can conduct background checks through the North Dakota Bureau of Criminal Investigation, which provides comprehensive criminal history reports.
+Residents can conduct background checks through the North Dakota Bureau of Criminal Investigation, which provides criminal history reports.
 This system ensures that individuals and businesses can verify criminal backgrounds while respecting privacy laws.

 Vital Records

 The Larimore City Council is responsible for managing the city's affairs and making decisions that impact the community.
 The council's meetings and agendas are publicly available on the city's website at http://larimorend.com/ubweb/tab.jsp?TAB=408.
-Residents can attend these meetings or access the records to stay informed about local governance.
+Residents can attend

 Business & Licensing Records